zenstruck/foundry/README.md

 // find a persisted object for the given attributes, if not found, create with the attributes PostFactory::findOrCreate(['title' => 'My Title']); // returns Post|Proxy

+PostFactory::first(); // get the first object (assumes an auto-incremented "id" column) PostFactory::first('createdAt'); // assuming "createdAt" is a datetime column, this will return latest object PostFactory::last(); // get the last object (assumes an auto-incremented "id" column) PostFactory::last('createdAt'); // assuming "createdAt" is a datetime column, this will return oldest object

 // get a random object that has been persisted
 $post = PostFactory::random(); // returns Post|Proxy